×

 Irish and Chinese Language Family

 In Irish and Chinese history, you will get to know about Irish and Chinese language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Irish is a part of Indo-European Family while Chinese is a part of Sino-Tibetan Family.
 The subgroup and branch of Irish is Celtic and Goidelic resp.
-The subgroup and branch of Chinese is Not Available and Not Available resp.
+The subgroup and branch of Chinese is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Irish and Chinese language on Irish vs Chinese alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Irish vs Chinese Language Rank

 It’s really interesting to find out Irish vs Chinese language rank.
 Irish and Chinese history gives you Irish and Chinese language rank.
-The Irish language rank is not available.
+The Irish language rank is 25.
 And Chinese language rank is 1.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Irish vs Chinese.